rogerlew/human-technological-systems/readme.md

 - This is a seminar course.
 Active participation is required.
 The idea is to not only familiarize students with the topics but to get students to relate to the topics.

-- The first 4 weeks provide background regarding Human Factors/ Cognitive Psychology/ Sensation and Perception/ Usability & User Experience.
+- The first weeks will cover AI (to support AI assisted learning) and provide background regarding Human Factors/ Cognitive Psychology/ Sensation and Perception/ Usability & User Experience.
 The content and discussion is oriented towards designers, engineers, and technologists.

 - After that we explore contemporary technology topics that the students find relevent and the instructor deems interesting.
 This could include: self-driving cars, human enhancement/post humanism, AI art, etc. The intent to get to an academic level of discussion supported by papers and other in-depth materials.
 We generally paln a few weeks ahead and bounce around from topic to topic.